College of Education and Human Development

 The idea of “testing for improving teaching and learning, but not just merely auditing it” is the reason why Chiu has been focusing on cognitive diagnosis for many years.
 “Many experts in the field agree that cognitive diagnosis analysis represents the future of educational assessment,” she says.
 “If not that of ability and achievement testing in its entirety, then at least that of educational program evaluation through the monitoring of students’ progress.”

-hand, do not have access to information about the underlying model, and are frequently in need of expedited results, the contribution Chiu’s research that focuses on the development of methods suitable for the implementation into educational settings of any size cannot be overstated.
+Chiu says that, unfortunately, this type of analysis often relies on model-based calibrations, which require large samples and advanced techniques so as to identify the underlying model and estimate model parameters.
+For practitioners, who routinely have only small samples at hand, do not have access to information about the underlying model, and are frequently in need of expedited results, the contribution Chiu’s research that focuses on the development of methods suitable for the implementation into educational settings of any size cannot be overstated.

-FUN FACT: What is the best piece of advice you ever received?
 We are doing research in educational statistics and measurement, but keep in mind: no writing, no publications.

 NANA KIM